-In Toy Story, the hero of the film, Buzz Lightyear, a clueless action-figure who believes he is a real space-hero, finds himself at an amusement arcade in Pizza Planet, a space-themed pizza restaurant.
+In Toy Story, the hero of the film, Buzz Lightyear, a clueless action figure who believes he is a real space hero, finds himself at an amusement arcade in Pizza Planet, a space-themed pizza restaurant.
 One of the games in the arcade is a rocket-shaped claw machine (the sort kids use to try to grab a toy to win it as a prize), into which Buzz clambers in the hope that he can zoom into space.
-The machine, he discovers, is filled with toy aliens whose entire existence is built around their worship of “The Claw” – a deity, as far as they are concerned, that selects a chosen-one to travel to “a better place.”
-These little green toys all dream of escape from their incarceration to some imagined utopia, but have no control of whether they are selected.
+The machine, he discovers, is filled with toy aliens whose entire existence is built around their worship of “The Claw” – a deity, as far as they are concerned, that selects a “chosen” one to travel to “a better place.”
+These little green toys all dream of escape from their incarceration to some imagined utopia but have no control over whether they are selected.

 Under Priti Patel’s new proposals, people who have fled persecution and are hoping for asylum in the UK find themselves in a surprisingly similar position to the toys in the claw machine:

 To be recognised as refugees, rather than be penalised for “illegal entry”, they are expected to use “legal routes” to enter the UK.
 But, to be clear, these legal routes are not really ‘routes’.
-Rather, what is meant by “legal routes” is the UK’s refugee resettlement programme.
+Instead, what is meant by “legal routes” is the UK’s refugee resettlement programme.
 The refugee resettlement programme involves UNHCR selecting vulnerable people living in refugee camps, informal settlements and host communities, who are then put forward for refugee resettlement in various countries.
 The UK has made it a point of pride that it takes more people through this programme (27,915 between 2010 and 2019) than any EU member state.
-These numbers, while significant, represent only a little over one in a thousand of the 26 million refugees around the world – many of whom are stuck in limbo for years or even decades.
+However, these numbers, while significant, represent only a little over one in a thousand of the 26 million refugees worldwide – many of whom are stuck in limbo for years or even decades.

 And by leaving the EU and withdrawing from the Dublin agreement with our European neighbours, Britain also faces bigger challenges in returning asylum seekers who have arrived from France or our other coastal neighbours.
 So, as well as potentially placing the UK at risk of being perceived to be in contravention of the Refugee Convention, these new measures may also fail to reduce numbers significantly.

-But, perhaps this new asylum policy draws something else from Toy Story and its deluded hero, Buzz Lightyear: if you are prepared to ignore reality and just tell yourself and everyone else that you can achieve the impossible (or at least the highly improbable), some will believe you.
+But, perhaps this new asylum policy draws something else from Toy Story and its deluded hero, Buzz Lightyear.
+If you are prepared to ignore reality and tell yourself and everyone else that you can achieve the impossible (or at least the highly improbable), some will believe you.